Nucleocidin: Microbiological origin

 Nucleocidin is an antibiotic produced from Streptomyces calvus.
-Though toxic to mammals, it is able functions against bacteria both gram negative gram positive.
+Though toxic to mammals, it is able to function against bacteria both gram negative gram positive.
 It may be used against trypanosomes.

 Though commonly known to be produced by Streptomyces calvus, nucleocidin is produced in greater yield by Streptomyces virens and Streptomyces aurorectus.

-Biochemical Relevance
+Biochemical relevance

-Nucleocidin has anti-parasitic properties.
 The compound is capable of interrupting the synthesis of peptides.